Mahin-Emroz09/Crop-Recommendation-System/README.md

 This repository contains a Jupyter Notebook that implements a Crop Recommendation System.
 This system uses machine learning to suggest the best crop to plant based on various factors, helping farmers make informed decisions.

- #Table of Contents
+Table of Contents

-1.Introduction
+Introduction
-2.Installation
+Installation
-3.Usage
+Usage
-4.Dataset
+Dataset
-5.Model Training
+Model Training
-6.Results
+Results
-7.Contributing
+Contributing
-8.License
+License

- #Introduction
+Introduction
 This project is a crop recommendation system that leverages machine learning algorithms to provide farmers with recommendations on the most suitable crops to grow based on environmental and soil conditions.
 # Installation

 To run the notebook, you need to have the following libraries installed: